debmalyaSanyal/awesome-docs/slides.md

 # Thank You!

 Feel free to modify or extend this deck.
-Need help with themes or GitHub Actions?
+Need help with CI/CD, themes, or automation?
 Just ask!